scala/scala-lang/_online_courses/functional_programming_principles_scala.md

  - reason about properties of functions,
  - understand generic types for functional programs

 Recommended background: You should have at least one year programming experience.
-Proficiency with Java or C# is ideal, but experience with other languages such as C/C++, Python, Javascript or Ruby is also sufficient.
+Proficiency with Java or C# is ideal, but experience with other languages such as C/C++, Python, JavaScript or Ruby is also sufficient.
 You should have some familiarity using the command line.